fbpx

 Leave Victoria Falls behind and head to Hwange National Park.
 En route, stop via the Victoria Falls Wildlife Trust – one of the Intrepid Foundation’s projects - where you can learn about the rescue and rehabilitation of wildlife, human-wildlife conflict and their role in anti-poaching.
 There may also be a chance to meet any rescued or orphaned wildlife currently in their care.
 After, explore the stunning arena of Hwange in an open 4x4 vehicle.
 This national park became the royal hunting grounds of the Ndebele warrior-king Mzilikazi in the early 19th century and was set aside as a national park in 1929.
 Today, Hwange boasts a massive selection of wildlife, with over 100 species of mammals and nearly 400 bird species.
 But it's the elephants this place is famous for – here you'll find one of the largest elephant populations in Africa.

 Good morning from mighty Matobos.
 You’re free to do as you please, but what is highly recommended is heading to Matobo Hills and spending the day tracking rhinos and other game animals with the help of your guide on an optional tour.
-The park is home to so much wildlife, including klipspringers, leopards, warthogs and springhares.
+The park is home to a wide variety of wildlife, including klipspringers, leopards, warthogs and springhares.
 Along the way, learn about the flora in the area and find old bushman paintings, see rock formations and learn the history of the area.
-Then it's off to nearby African villages to meet some of the local community.
 It’s definitely a day you won’t want to miss.

 Day 6 - Tshipise

 This morning, you will depart Zimbabwe and cross the bustling border post, the only direct crossing between Zimbabwe and South Africa.
 You’re expected to arrive at your campsite on the edge of Honnet Nature Reserve by late afternoon.
-Once there, unwind and take advantage of the extensive facilities, including both indoor and outdoor pools, a putt-putt course, a nature trail, and optional game drives.
+Once there, unwind and take advantage of the extensive facilities, including both indoor and outdoor pools, a putt-putt course and a nature trail.

 Day 7 - Kruger National Park